Can I Ship A Car That Is Financed? What To Know & Not To Do

 For starters, it is definitely possible to ship your leased car within the US.
 Leasing companies probably won’t prohibit vehicle relocation, but it’s still best to check your contract for guidance.
 If your agreement doesn’t allow you to ship the car out of state, give the lender a call.
 You may still be able to negotiate the lease terms to allow for relocation.

-Shipping A Leased Car Inside The United States
+Shipping a Leased Car Inside the United States

 If you’ve received confirmation that you can ship your leased car from state to state, you’ll then need to learn about a couple of things before finally committing to it.